gorenje/flows.flowhub.org/README.md

 These are sample flows that can be tried out in Node-RED.
 Each flow can be downloaded and imported into Node-RED.

-A flow found here is licensed under the [don't do evil license](https://cdn.openmindmap.org/LICENSE.txt).
+All flows found here are licensed under the [don't do evil license](https://cdn.openmindmap.org/LICENSE.txt).

-Usage of this site implies an adherence to that license.
+**Usage of this site implies an adherence to that license**.

 | id | name| author | date | details |
 |----|-----|--------|------|---------|